 - Is there any natural light?
 If so, is there sufficient natural light?

-- Do workers complain of visual strain?
+- Do employees complain of visual strain?

 - Is there significant glare anywhere in the workspace?